Isser Harel: Major achievements

 Harel's tenure was marked by major intelligence successes.
 One of the most notable was the acquisition of the secret speech delivered by Nikita Khrushchev at the 20th Congress of the Communist Party of the Soviet Union in 1956.
 In the speech, Khrushchev denounced Stalin's crimes, a major shift in Soviet policy.
 The exact content of the speech was considered highly valuable intelligence, but most Western intelligence agencies failed to obtain it.
-However, a Polish Jewish journalist named Viktor Grayevsky secured a copy of the speech and passed it to the Israeli embassy in Warsaw.
+However, a Polish Jewish journalist named Wiktor Grajewski secured a copy of the speech and passed it to the Israeli embassy in Warsaw.
 The embassy, in turn, sent it to the Shin Bet.
 After verifying its authenticity, the Mossad shared the document with the CIA, which greatly enhanced the Mossad's standing within the global intelligence community.

 Capture of Adolf Eichmann

 The highlight of Harel's career came in 1960 with the capture of Adolf Eichmann, one of the key architects of the Holocaust.

 In 1957, members of the West German government provided Israel with information that Adolf Eichmann was hiding in Argentina under the name "Ricardo Klement".
 Eichmann, as director of Department IV-B4 of Nazi Germany's Reich Security Main Office (RSHA) during the Second World War, had played a crucial role in the planning and execution of the so-called "Final Solution to the Jewish Question".
 Israeli prime minister David Ben-Gurion believed that seeking Eichmann's extradition from Argentina by legal and diplomatic methods would be unsuccessful.
 In 1959, he placed Harel in charge of the operation to locate, seize, and secretly extract Eichmann from Argentina, with the intention of returning him to Israel to stand trial.
 In April 1960, Harel's team of agents arrived in Buenos Aires, and tracked Eichmann to a residence in the San Fernando neighborhood of the city.
 Harel followed soon after.
 On May 11, they kidnapped Eichmann as he walked from a bus stop to his home.
 Days later, Eichmann was drugged and clandestinely placed on an Israeli diplomatic aircraft, disguised as a crew member.
 He was flown to Tel Aviv.
 According to Harel himself, when he arrived back in Israel with the captured Eichmann, Harel went to Ben-Gurion's office and told the prime minister:

 "I've brought you a present.
 Eichmann is here."

 Eichmann was convicted and executed in 1962.
 This operation not only represented a major victory for the Israeli intelligence services but also had a profound impact on public awareness of the Holocaust worldwide.
-Harel later chronicled the operation in his bestselling book, "The House on Garibaldi Street", which was adapted into a movie in 1979.
+Harel later chronicled the operation in his bestselling book, "The House on Garibaldi Street", which was adapted into a film in 1979.